ericflynny/cocotb-demo/README.md

 # This project is currently a work in progress (10.13.24).
 The cocotb tests and hdl have not been reviewed but the framework is functional

-## Setting Up the Python Virtual Environment
+## Setting Up the python virtual environment
 In order to run the cocotb software, one must first configure the appropriate python virtual environment (venv).

 ### Windows: